Chart Color Schemes

 In terms of cultural diversity, Peregian Springs records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Peregian Springs' population showed higher than average cultural diversity, with 8.2% speaking a language other than English at home and 27.1% born overseas.
-Christianity was the predominant religion, at 43.3%.
-Judaism's representation in Peregian Springs was notably higher at 0.3%, compared to 0.3% regionally.
+Peregian Springs' cultural diversity is above average, with 8.2% speaking a language other than English at home and 27.1% born overseas.
+Christianity is the predominant religion, comprising 43.3%.
+Judaism is overrepresented at 0.3%, compared to 0.1% regionally.

 Frequently Asked Questions - Diversity